Raja0sama/Accounting-System/README.md

 Php Accounting System.

-## HELP ME IMPROVE THIS APP -

 This is an open source Project created by me(Raja Osama) and my friend 3 years ago, Everything is working.
 Bootstrap Theme is being used in this Project

-Your Welcome to Contribute, I am willing to make this fully functional but before that we have to migrate this to the proper either larvel or Symphony.
+Your Welcome to Contribute, I am willing to make this fully functional but before that we need to complete migration to laravel.

 ## How to Start Working ?

 - Clone the Repo
 - Make sure you have wamp or xamp or lamp
 - Put the project in the directory
+- Run `composer install && npm install`
 - Create a database name account on your phpmyadmin
-- upload DB.sql file to the phpmyadmin by simply dragging the project.
+- Update  database connection details in .env file
+- Run `php artisan migrate --seed`
+- You can sign-on with username: me , password: password